Prehistory of the Levant: Impact of location, climate, routes

-The area seems to have suffered from acute periods of desiccation, and reduced rainfall which has influenced the relative importance of settled versus nomadic ways of living.
-The cycle seems to have been repeated a number of times during which a reduced rainfall increases periods of fallow, with farmers spending increasing amounts of time with their flocks and away from cultivation.
-Eventually they revert to fully nomadic cultures, which, when rainfall increases settle around important sources of water and begin to spend increasing amounts of time on cultivation.
-The increased prosperity leads to a revival of inter-regional and eventually international trade.
-The growth of villages rapidly proceeds to increased prosperity of market towns and city states, which attract the attention of neighbouring great powers, who may invade to capture control of regional trade networks and possibilities for tribute and taxation.
+The area seems to have suffered from acute periods of desiccation and reduced rainfall, influencing the relative importance of settled versus nomadic ways of living.
+The cycle seems to have been repeated, during which a reduced rainfall increases periods of fallow, with farmers spending increasing amounts of time with their flocks and away from cultivation.
+Eventually, they revert fully to nomadism.
+When rainfall increases, they settle around important water sources and increase cultivation.
+Increased prosperity leads to a revival of inter-regional and, eventually, international trade.
+The growth of villages rapidly proceeds to the increased prosperity of market towns and city-states, which attract the attention of neighbouring great powers, who may invade to capture control of regional trade networks and possibilities for tribute and taxation.
 Warfare leads to opening the region to pandemics, with resultant depopulation, overuse of fragile soils and a reversion to nomadic pastoralism.

 Palaeolithic period (1,850,000 - 20,000 years ago)

 Lower Paleolithic period (1.85 million – 200,000 years ago)

-The earliest traces of the human occupation in the Levant are documented in Ubeidiya in the Jordan Valley of the Southern Levant (modern-day Israel).
+The earliest traces of the human occupation in the Levant are documented in Ubeidiya in the Jordan Valley of the Southern Levant.
 The site was dated to c.
 1.4 million years ago, but further research has fixed its chronological context to 1.5–1.2 million years ago.
 The site yielded stone tools typical of the Acheulean industry which appears in East Africa as early as c.
 1.76 million years ago.
 An earlier site is found in Dmanisi, Georgia, dated to 1.85–1.78 million years ago suggest the existence of other sites in the Levant which are yet to be found.
 Stone tools of the Oldowan industry, preceding the Acheulian, were found in the Negev and Syrian deserts and support the presence of pre-Acheulian cultures in the Levantine corridor, but their chronological context cannot be determined.